GMU Digital Design News

 After the last of their three children moved out, Joe and Rosalee Mihevc wanted to downsize from their 3,000-square-foot house on the west side of Toronto.
 The couple considered leaving the city — too much of a lifestyle change, they…

-This Self-Taught Artist, Known For His Art Magazine Riffs, Lands His First Solo Museum Show at MoMA
+Self-Taught Artist Lands His First Solo Museum Show at MoMA

-Artforum, Art in America, and Frieze have all featured in his paintings.
-A self-trained artist who often takes art and art magazines as his subject will get a major museum spotlight this coming winter.
+Artforum, Art in America, and Frieze have all featured in his paintings A self-taught artist who often takes art and art magazines as his subject will get his first solo exhibition this coming winter.
 In its Projects gallery, which is…

 Indie Bookstores Will Soon Be Able to Sell E-Books to Customers

-When Andy Hunter started Bookshop in 2020, his goal was to build an online bookstore that served as an indie alternative to Amazon.
-Five years later, more than 2,200 independent bookstores sell books through the site, which has generated more…
+An Idea Was Born When Andy Hunter started Bookshop in 2020, his goal was to build an online bookstore that served as an indie alternative to Amazon.
+Five years later, more than 2,200 independent bookstores sell books through the site,…

 Everything you need to know about sports tourism

-Twenty-one years ago, armed with a backpack and England rugby shirt, I set off for Australia.
+Traveling to celebrate sports Twenty-one years ago, armed with a backpack and England rugby shirt, I set off for Australia.
 After 18 joyless months of saving up my salary and holiday days, three glorious, sunlit weeks Down Under awaited.
-But it wasn’t just Australia’s manifold…
+But it…

-South Korean author Han Kang has won the Nobel Prize in Literature.
-The 53-year-old fiction writer is a former winner of the Man Booker International Prize for her 2007 novel The Vegetarian.
-At the ceremony she was praised “for her…
+First South Korean to win Noble Literature Prize South Korean author Han Kang has won the Nobel Prize in Literature.
+The 53-year-old fiction writer is a former winner of the Man Booker International Prize for her 2007 novel The Vegetarian….

 The mysterious New York nanny who helped shape 20th-century street photography

-Oscar Joyo Harnesses Color and Pattern With Latest Works
+Oscar Joyo Harnesses Colour and Pattern With Latest Works

 The insect that painted Europe red